AxonIQ/reference-guide/implementing-domain-logic/command-handling/testing.md

 Secondly, it is possible to elapse a certain time span with the `andThenTimeElapses(Duration)` and `andThenTimeAdvancesTo(Instant)` handles.
-These support testing the publication of `DeadlineMessage`s, as is further defined in [this](../../configuring-infrastructure-components/deadlines.md) chapter.
+These support testing the publication of `DeadlineMessages`, as is further defined in [this](../../configuring-infrastructure-components/deadlines.md) chapter.

 Note that only activities that occur during the test _execution_ phase are monitored.